University at Buffalo Stadium: Location and configuration

 The stadium is located at the east side of UB's North Campus.
-Students typically walk to the stadium from the Ellicott Complex, Greiner Hall, and the Governors Complex or take the UB Stampede buses directly to Alumni Arena, which is nearby.
+Students living on the North Campus typically walk to the stadium from their on-campus housing or take the UB Stampede shuttle buses directly to Alumni Arena, which is nearby.

 UB Stadium has a capacity of approximately 25,000.
 The sideline seating areas consist of two main grandstands which hold 15,000 (7,500 each).
 A large bleacher grandstand in the southern end of the stadium has a seating capacity of approximately 10,000.
 There is additional space on the north and south ends of the field level that is utilized as a standing room only space which accommodates approximately 3,000, though this is not factored into the capacity of the stadium.

-In 1999, the school added two rounded bleacher sections to UB stadium, raising the capacity to above 29,000.
+In 1999, the school added two rounded bleacher sections to UB Stadium, raising the capacity to above 29,000.
 The southern section holds 10,000.
 Two half-sections were constructed in the north endzone, both with a capacity of 3,000 each (6,000 total).
 In October 2017, demolition work commenced on the northern endzones of the stadium in preparation for the program's new 92000 sqfoot, $18 million field house.
 The demolition of the bleachers brought the stadium's capacity down to about 25,000.